How often has this happened to you?

 If you make a great piece of art from someone elses photograph, without permission, you can’t ever sell it.
 Period.
 Really.

-And you don’t want to risk selling it in the hope that you won’t get caught.
+And you don’t want to risk selling it or displaying it in the hope that you won’t get caught.
 Caught happens.

 It doesn’t matter that you drew the piece of art.
 You did not take the photo.
 You would be “infringing the copyrights” of the photographer.
 That sounds so technical, but think of “infringing” to be exactly like you opening that photographers wallet and taking out a few bucks without him knowing.

-I am certain that I will get disagreement on this subject, and rightly so, because there are all sorts of copyright loopholes and precedents that allow for derivative works, collage, percent of use, public domain, fair use, expiration of copyrights, limited permission, the artist is dead, etc. etc. etc., and that’s just under US copyright law, but if you were to take one of my photographs off of my Flickr photostream, draw a picture of it without getting my express permission to use it for your own personal gain, and sell it in your online store, or at the local art fair and make money from it, I would have to hunt you down with my lawyer in tow (he’s got a cute little briefcase full of documents, and he wears a bowtie) and extract my money from your wallet.
+Be warned… if you were to take one of my photographs, draw a picture of it or from it, without getting my express permission to use it for your own personal gain, or to sell in your online store, or display it at an art show, I would have to hunt you down with my lawyer in tow (he’s got a cute little briefcase full of documents, and he wears a bowtie) and extract my money from your wallet.

 Can you never use a photograph to draw from?
 Are you destined to have to worry about the model having an itchy nose, or the apple being too tempting?